At Sonen Capital, impact is not an asset class, it’s a

 Sonen’s multi-manager investment approach aims to achieve appropriate portfolio diversification by providing access to high-quality impact strategies.
 The benefits of our integrated investment and impact expertise include:

-Impact Reporting at Sonen Capital
+Sample Impact Reporting

 As noted in our Impact Investing Spectrum, Sustainable Investing entails the active integration of Environmental, Social and Governance (ESG) factors into investment decisions.
 Such data is now so available that investors can evaluate a wide breadth of company performance along extra-financial dimensions, such as carbon emissions, workforce wellbeing, or board diversity.